 Milani Soft & Sultry Eyeshadow Palette Claims

-According to the Milani website, the Soft & Sultry Eyeshadow Palette is a cool-toned palette with a mix of “iridescent neutrals” and “smoked out metallics.”
-The palette contains twelve “pure pigments,” – a mix of velvety mattes and intense metallics.
-This palette is meant to enable wearers to create one-of-a-kind eye looks.
+According to the Milani website, the cool-toned, Soft & Sultry Eyeshadow Palette provides buyers with a mix of “iridescent neutrals” and “smoked out metallics.”
+Also, the palette contains twelve “pure pigments” – a mix of velvety mattes and intense metallics.
+Finally, this palette empowers wearers to create one-of-a-kind eye looks.

-The Milani Soft & Sultry Eyeshadow Palette retails for $19.99 USD on Milani’s website and across most retailers.
-However, Walmart sells this palette for $14.97 USD.
+The Milani Soft & Sultry Eyeshadow Palette originally retailed for $19.99 on Milani’s website and across most retailers.
 While the price point puts this palette above that of the brand’s competitors, the price was not unreasonable.
 Sadly, this neutral palette looks like it is in the process of being discontinued.

-The Milani Soft & Sultry Eyeshadow Palette looks sleek and luxe.
-The overall design of the palette is quite similar to the Stila Eyes are the Windows Palettes ($49.00 USD).
+The Soft & Sultry Palette packaging looks sleek and luxe.
+In fact, the overall design of the palette takes inspiration from the Stila Eyes are the Windows Palettes ($49.00).

-While the front of the palette is simple, the back of the palette includes product details.
-Details include shade names, suggested pairings, as well as application directions.
+The front of the palette has a sleek, minimalistic design, while the back of the palette contains helpful product details such as shade names, suggested pairings and as application directions.

-These shadows contain Talc, Mica, Dimethicone (as well as other silicone-based ingredients), and Phenoxyethanol.
-These ingredients are common in cosmetics and skincare, but there are potential health surrounding these ingredients.
+Unfortunately, these shadows contain Talc, Mica, and Dimethicone (as well as other silicone-based ingredients), and Phenoxyethanol.
+Although these ingredients are commonly used in beauty products, there are potential health concerns.
 Milani is Cruelty-Free – discover additional affordable, Cruelty-Free brands in this post.

 Milani Soft & Sultry Eyeshadow Palette Swatches